Dating/Courtship: Don’t Shut the Door Too Soon!

 You don’t want to miss a gem because it hasn’t been cut and polished yet.
 The guy you aren’t interested in today, because you aren’t immediately attracted to him or he just isn’t what you’d pictured or he doesn’t seem mature enough, may be just the right guy for you, a really seriously incredible guy, in a year or two.
 Think how much you’ve grown in the past couple of years!

 Besides, how awkward!
 Guys have told us about girls pinning them down, “Are you interested in me?”
 Well, what’s he supposed to say?
-Maybe he is, but would like to get to talk to your dad before he tries to win your heart.
+Maybe he is, but would like to say so in his own way instead of confess it like a guilty secret.
 Maybe he’s just considering it, getting to know you.
 He certainly would rather choose his own timing!
 Maybe he isn’t interested at all, but is trying to be your friend.
 He’d rather not embarrass you if the truth isn’t what you suspect.
 Is clarity an improvement in any of those cases?
 No?
 Then, don’t ask for it.

 Even if he does state his interest outright, you probably shouldn’t slam the door in his face.
 Again, you don’t know how you’ll feel in a few years.
 Maybe you will have learned things about him that made you love him (like me and Hal), or maybe he’ll grow and change (again, Hal was a new believer when someone first mentioned the possibility, but later he became a leader among Christians on campus).
 I’d hate for you to push off someone like God gave me!
 Instead, how about, if he openly asks to date or court you, “I’m not interested right now, why don’t we just stay friends and see what the Lord does?”
 It’s honest, but it leaves a crack in the door.
 A door that may lead to a wonderful life!

-So, let the guy take the lead.
+So, be patient.
 If he speaks up, speak up (gently and not finally, unless he’s not eligible).
 If he doesn’t, it’s for a reason and you probably ought not to, either.
 So, here’s to friendship and open doors and not speaking too soon!
 May the Lord bring you a mate that will bless your whole life.
 He sure did that for me.

 Other Posts on Finding a Mate: